Applying for Financial Aid When Parents Are Divorced

 Filing the FAFSA®

-If the student is applying to one or more colleges that require the CSS Profile in addition to the FAFSA, the custodial parent (and current spouse, if there is one) will complete the CSS Profile with the student.
-However, many colleges that require the CSS Profile also require the other biological parent (the noncustodial parent) to supply information.
-In those instances, the noncustodial parent will submit his or her own CSS Profile.
-If the noncustodial parent is remarried, he or she will include information on the Profile about his or her current spouse.
+If the student is applying to one or more colleges that require the CSS Profile, the parent that provides more financial support for the student (just as is the case for the FAFSA), and that parent’s current spouse, if there is one, should complete the CSS Profile with the student.
+However, many colleges that require the CSS Profile also require the other biological parent (referred to as the noncustodial parent by the CSS Profile) to supply information.
+In those instances, that other parent will submit his or her own CSS Profile.
+If that parent is remarried, he or she will include information on the Profile about his or her current spouse.

 Here is How the Process Works